On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Discussion Conclusion

-\begin{enumerate} \item Explore further the possible weighting schemes, seed strategies, activation/threshold criteria and aggression transferring mechanisms, to better capture aggression dynamics on real networks. \item Investigate various thresholds that enable an epidemic spread of aggression under different virus-spreading models. \item Examine ways to incorporate offline blocking methods into the diffusion process and dynamically minimize aggression. \end{enumerate}
+\begin{enumerate} \item Explore further the possible weighting schemes, seed strategies, activation/threshold criteria and aggression transferring mechanisms, to better capture aggression dynamics on real networks and different datasets, and especially in aggression-infused networks such as Gab~\cite{zannettou2018gab, mathew2019spread} and Voat\footnote{https://www.voat.xyz/}. \item Investigate network-ubiquitous factors such as user anonymity and freedom of speech that enable or complicate an epidemic spread of aggression under different virus-spreading models to better understand its real-world implications. \item Examine ways to incorporate offline blocking methods into the diffusion process and dynamically minimize aggression, while monitoring the obtrusiveness of these methods, as they seem appropriate for LT-based aggression diffusion. \end{enumerate}

 Many challenges lurk in addressing the above directions.
 However, all of these future steps are feasible and promote our knowledge on addressing online aggression once and for all.